Naing-Phone-Aung/CSIT314-Lucky7/README.md

 ## note

-the image link for imgur only works if you put referrerpolicy="no-referrer" in the html tag, idk why juz put it lol
+the image link for imgur only works if you put referrerpolicy="no-referrer" in the html tag

-## TODO

-need to implement changing listing status to sold after implementing buyer